Dr. Cindi Bossart

-Dr Bossart is the owner and medical director of this hospital.
+Dr. Cindi Bossart received her BS in Applied Biology from Georgia Institute of Technology and is a 1978 graduate from the University of Pennsylvania Veterinary School.
+Dr. Bossart is the founder and medical director of this hospital.
 She has a special interest in canine reproduction and surgery.
-Active in breeding and showing rough collies and smooth fox terriers, Dr Bossart also breeds Hanoverian horses for dressage and three-day eventing.
+Active in breeding and showing rough collies, smooth fox terriers, and Xoloitzcuintli, Dr. Bossart also breeds Hanoverian horses for dressage and three-day eventing.

-A frequent lecturer, Dr Bossart has presented career day programs for both elementary and high school students, and has lectured at numerous dog clubs on a variety of health related issues.
-Dr Bossart is the chairperson for the Collie Club of America's health committee, and has co-authored two books, “Himalayans of the 80s” and “The Magnificent Collie.”
+A frequent lecturer, Dr. Bossart has presented career day programs for both elementary and high school students and has lectured at numerous dog clubs on a variety of health related issues.
+Dr. Bossart is the current President of the Collie Club of America, a past-chairperson for the Collie Club of America’s Health Committee, sits on the Grants Committee for the AKC Canine Health Foundation, and has co-authored two books, “Himalayans of the 80s” and “The Magnificent Collie.”